hivtools/hint/docs/GenericChart.md

         }
       ],
       "dataSelectors": {
 	    // Data source is currently the only type of data selector supported.
 	    // A data source has a particular role in the chart.
 The user selects which dataset to use for each data source.
         "dataSources": [
           {
-            // Id for this data source
+            // Id for this data source.
+This is used in chart jsonata to refer to data in each data source.
-            "id": "dataSource",
+            "id": "data",

 	        // A data source might not be editable if only one dataset was available "type": "editable",

             // Translation key for the label to use for the data source selector "label": "dataSource",

 	        // Default dataset id to use for the data source "datasetId": "art",

 	        // Will be used to show or hide controls for user to select indicator (not yet implemented) "showIndicators": false,

 	         // Show or hide controls for user to select filter values "showFilters": true
           }
         ]
       },
       // Subplot configuration for the chart, if any.
 Used by GenericChart component to calculate the scroll height area.
       "subplots": {
-	// Number of subplots to display per row
+	    // Number of subplots to display per row "columns": 3,
-        "columns": 3,

 	    // The column in the data for which a subplot will be shown for each distinct value.
         "distinctColumn": "area_name",

 	    // Height in pixels which should be allowed for each row of subplts.
         "heightPerRow": 140
       },
       // This is an array as a future implementation may allow multiple chart types per chart e.g. scatter and bar.